FOREX-Euro near 2-week low after Draghi cautions on its rise

 Still, despite the latest setback, the euro could be supported by the perception that the ECB’s policy easing bias is much weaker than that at the U.S. Federal Reserve and the Bank of Japan, said Makoto Noji, senior strategist at SMBC Nikko Securities.

 “When U.S. and Japanese central banks are expanding their balance sheet, the ECB is shrinking its balance sheet.
-And it’s not like the ECB is ready to cut rates soon because the euro’s rise is causing real risk of deflation.
 The euro is likely to be firm unless we have a major surprise in Italian election,” he said.

 Polls have showed Italy’s centre-left bloc is in the lead to win the Feb.
 24-25 election.